-(a) Case Assignment.
+(a) Case Assignment-System.

-- (1) Except as provided in this rule or general order, an automated system randomly assigns civil cases to active district judges and full-time magistrate judges for the purpose of maintaining work parity among these judges.
-Active district court judges approve this system, and the clerk manages and maintains it under the direction of the Chief Judge to accomplish this purpose. - (2) The Chief Judge may assign or reassign a case for the efficient administration of justice. - (3) A majority of active district judges may adjust the Chief Judge's caseload as necessary for the performance of the duties of that office. - (4) The Chief Judge and a senior district judge must inform the clerk of the percentage of a full caseload and type of cases that the senior judge elects to be assigned.
+All case assignments are assigned by Except as provided in this rule or general order, an automated case assignment system approved by the judges of the court and managed by randomly assigns civil cases to active district judges and full-time magistrate judges for the purpose of maintaining work parity among these judges.
+Active district court judges approve this system, and the clerk manages and maintains it under the direction of the Chief Judge.
+The assignment of cases must be random, except:

+- (1) a case to be heard in locations other than Salt Lake City may, to reduce travel expense and time, be directly assigned to a judge resident in that location or to a judge designated for general assignment in that location; accomplish this purpose. - (2) theThe Chief Judge may-sua sponte assign or reassign anya case upon a finding that the assignment or reassignment is necessary for the efficient administration of justice. - (3) A majority of active district judges may adjust the Chief Judge's caseload as necessary for the performance of the duties of that office. - (4) The Chief Judge and a senior district judge must inform the clerk of the percentage of a full caseload and type of cases that the senior judge elects to be assigned.